rwchakra/YoloBar/README.md

 ```

 ## Creating a submission
 After the training of your models you have to create a submission file.
-This file will be .ZIP file containing: 1) the `code/` directory, the `results/models/visum2022.pt` directory, and the (Dockerfile)[Dockerfile].
+This file will be .ZIP file containing: 1) the `code/` directory, the `results/models/visum2022.pt` directory, and the `Dockerfile`.
 Be sure that you fill the requirement needs of your Dockerfile, and the run the following command:
 ```bash
 $ bash create_submission_file.sh
 ```